2023-09-21 20:01:00

 When the Juice probe makes two flights over Europe in 2032, it will collect “a wealth of new information,” he anticipates.
 Juice will also go to inspect Ganymede, which also has a subglacial ocean, and where carbon has been detected.

 The Juice and Europa Clipper missions will not be able to directly find extra-terrestrial life, but only identify conditions conducive to its appearance.
 “We leave this challenge to future missions,” adds Olivier Witasse.
-In such an extreme environment, it could only be primitive life forms like bacteria.
+In such an extreme environment, it might only be primitive life forms like bacteria.

 Diagram representing the ESA Juice (Jupiter Icy Moons Explorer) probe